The 4 Cs of Addiction: Craving, Compulsion, Control, Consequences

 What Are the 4 Cs of Addiction?

-The “Four Cs” offer a simple but powerful way to understand addictive behavior.
+The “Four Cs” offer a simple but powerful way to make sense of addictive behavior.
 They highlight the key patterns that tend to show up in drug use, whether it’s alcohol, opioids, or even behavioral addictions, such as gambling.
 Whether you’re worried about your own habits or concerned about someone you care about, knowing what to look for can make everything a little less confusing.

 The 4 Cs are: